Brown Environmental Leadership Lab (BELL): Eastern Sierras

 • Polar fleece and/or warm layers

-• 2 to 3 long sleeve shirts (for layering)
+• 2 to 3 long sleeve shirts for layering (quick-dry material preferred)

 • T-shirts